faker-js/faker/CONTRIBUTING.md

 You can view a code coverage report generated in `coverage/index.html`.

+## Adding new locale or updating existing one

+After you have updated the locale definitions, you need to run `pnpm run generate:locales` to generate/update the related files.

 ## Developing the docs

 Before running the docs, build the Faker dist, it's used inside of certain routes.